Skip to content

 Admittedly, this post is a lot shorter than I thought it would be.

 With my other two posts like this (so far), I had to spend a lot more time researching everything because of the extent of the language diversity in those countries.
-Belize, for example, has a heavy presence of English and Spanish as well as Garifuna (a creole with African languages), Belizean Kriol, and Mayan languages.
-Like I said at the beginning, Indonesia has over 700 languages spoken within its borders!
+Belize, for example, has a heavy presence of English and Spanish as well as Garifuna (a creole with African languages), Belizean Kriol, and the Mayan languages.
+And like I said at the beginning, Indonesia has over 700 languages spoken within its borders!

-But Germany has a very different history than those countries, and its language diversity isn’t as heavy as a result.
+Germany has a very different history than those countries, and its language diversity isn’t as heavy as a result.

 Still, there are a surprising number of widely-spoken languages there.
 I never would’ve expected Turkish to be so common!
 And out of the three main dialects I listed, there are way more subdialects, each with their own quirks and unique qualities.